Brooklyn subway shooter Frank James pleads guilty to terror charges

 The maximum sentence James could face is life.

 His lawyer disagreed with prosecutors’ read of the guidelines, contending that they should be calculated with the crime of aggravated assault in mind, not attempted murder.
-She argued that the federal guidelines call for 16-and-a-half to 18 years behind bars.
+She argued that the federal guidelines call for 16 1/2 to 18 years behind bars.